How To Find Someone’s Employment History Free (See All Jobs)

 Linkedin also has a resume builder to help individuals highlight their work history and market their talents and skills to an international audience.
 Employers can set a search for specific skill sets and see which users have resumes or work history to match.5

-Job finding sites such as Indeed or Monster are also ways of how to find someone’s employment history.
+Job finding sites such as Indeed or Monster are also ways of how to discover someone’s employment history.
 Potential employees can upload resumes onto the job match platform to be reviewed by employers seeking new talent or hoping to build a stronger workforce.

 These sites also allow employers to schedule interviews through the platform when a resume stands out, and can provide employment verification services upon request.6